 Ammonia, a solvent made of hydrogen and nitrogen, exists as a commonly used household cleaner, fertilizer, refrigerant and component of ammonium salts, urea, dyes and plastics.
-In spite of its many uses, ammonia has both caustic and hazardous properties.
+In spite of its many uses, household ammonia has both caustic and hazardous properties.
 As a caustic substance, ammonia eats away any object it comes into contact with in its liquid state.
 Ammonia eventually causes air conditioning coils to deteriorate if it's left on the coils for an extended period of time or used frequently.

 Chlorine, an element of the periodic table, occurs naturally in combined states only.
 The most common occurrence comes in the form of table salt, a combination of sodium and chlorine.
 Many uses of chlorine, including salt, have few damaging effects, and chlorine even helps to produce clean water for drinking and swimming.
-Many consumer products, including dyes, textiles, insecticides, paints disinfectants and cleaners, use chlorine as well.
+Many consumer products, including dyes, textiles, insecticides, paints, disinfectants and cleaners, use chlorine as well.

 Bleach, a liquid or solid chemical compound, removes color through oxidation.
 The chemical composition of bleach varies.
 Some common bleaches include chlorine bleach, made of chlorine, oxygen and sodium, and oxygen bleach, made of hydrogen peroxide.
 At minimum, bleach will discolor your air conditioner if applied to any part of it.
 At worst, strong concentrations of bleach will break down and damage coils if used frequently or allowed to sit for extended periods of time.

-Generic Acid and Alkaline Cleaning Solvents
+4. Acid and Alkaline Cleaning Solvents

-All acids and alkalis have the capacity to damage equipment if left to sit for an extended period of time.
+All acids and alkalis have the capacity to damage equipment during routine AC maintenance if left to sit for an extended period of time.
 Stronger acids and alkalis have a greater intensity and ruin the coils more quickly.
-Cleaning products made of strong acids or strong bases should be avoided entirely, while those made of weak acids and bases must be uses in small amounts and for limited spans of time to minimize the possibility of damage.
+Cleaning products made of strong acids or strong bases should be avoided entirely, while those made of weak acids and bases must be used only in small amounts and for limited spans of time to minimize the possibility of damage.